 - Have special purpose vehicles hold specific investment properties.

 - Establish a holding company with subsidiaries owning properties separately.
+Businesses can benefit from various tax allowances and exemptions by using strategic structures.

 Comply With Obligations

 - Strictly adhere to tax reporting deadlines and payment dates.
+Residents of Ghana must submit a Capital Gain Tax Return detailing taxes on capital gains from assets globally.

 - Ensure ongoing obligations like provisional tax and withholding tax on tenants is met.